Airports and opportunities vs. The Block

 Loading

 Meetings held behind closed doors late into the night.
 Personal vendettas.
 Kickbacks.
 Conspiracy theories.
 Scams and phony reports.
 Backroom deals.
 Unethical politicians conniving.
 Dubious legality.
 Shady characters pulling strings from the shadows.
 Scheming.
 Minions acting like thugs.
 Cowardice.
 Hidden contracts.
 Lies and deception.
 A deal they can’t refuse.
 A financial shell game.
 The betrayal of public trust.
 If that sounds like the ingredients for a crime novel, to me it reads like Collingwood Council’s secretive, unethical “process” to sell our public utilities.
-The public was … click below for more ↓
+The public was betrayed by The Block.
+The process has a stench of corruption about it.
+And don’t … click below for more ↓

 The secret costs of the EPCOR deal